streamich/nmsg-rpc/README.md

 and no external dependencies, `nmsg-rpc` is lightweight enough for you to use in almost any project.

-Below we will take a look how `nmsg-rpc` can be used to improve communication for the following cases:
+Below we will take a look how `nmsg-rpc` can be used to improve communication in the following cases:

  - Talking with a web `Worker`
- - Talking with `<iframe/>` or other windows using `.postMessage()`
+ - Talking with `<iframe>` or other windows using `.postMessage()`
  - Using `window.localStorage` as a communication channel between browser tabs
  - Interface for `cluster`'s master thread and forked workers in Node.js
- - Add event-base routing to `SockJS`
+ - Adding event-base routing to `SockJS`
- - Improve routing for `socket.io`
+ - Improving routing for `socket.io`

 See [./examples](./examples) folder for all the examples.

 ### Talking with a web `Worker`

-Web [`Worker`](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker) allows you to do computations in browser on a separate thread.
-It exposes `.postMessage()` method and `.onmessage` function property you can use to communicate with your `Worker`.
+Web [`Worker`](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker) allows you to do computations in a browser on a separate thread.
+It exposes `.postMessage()` method and `.onmessage` function property which you can use to communicate with your `Worker`.

-Here we use those to create `rpc.Router` for bi-directional event-based communication with callbacks.
+Here we use those to create `rpc.Router` for bi-directional event-based communication with callbacks between the main thread and the worker.

 Let's start with the [`woker.js`](./examples/webworker/worker.js) script that implements our `Worker`.
 For your browser projects, you can use builds of `nmsg-rpc` packaged in [nmsg-rpc.js](./dist/nmsg-rpc.js) and [nmsg-rpc.min.js](./dist/nmsg-rpc.min.js)